 All quotes include a reasonable amount of administration, updates and discussion time for your website development.
 For more information on this regard, please review our witten contract page.

 We do what we can to help, and provide all customers with quite extensive online support databases for other queries, so you can manage your own website and updates.
-Similarly, we try to work closely with you from the outset to quantify your desires and requirements for your development, to make the final production quick and effective.
+Similarly, we try to work closely with you from the outset to quantify your aims and requirements for your development, thereby make the final production quick and effective.

 However, where our kindness is being exceeded, and there are excessive requests on our time and/or generosity, we will let you know.
 If this continues, we may have to charge additional fees to make ‘further changes’ to the design or development of your project.